mclaeysb/mclaeysb.github.com/_projects/ferrargis.md

 <img src="/img/compare_ferrargis_gent_a1_portrait_ferrargis_large.png"/>

 Closing off where we started with this map of Ghent and its surroundings.
-I'm quite proud to report that an A1 print of this map won [first price](https://www.nobohan.be/2022/11/18/foss4g-be-2022/) at the 2022 FOSS4G-Be/SOTM conference and it's traditional map competition -- which featured submissions as creative, quirky and diverse as the collection of geeky map enthousiasts participating at the conference.
+I'm quite proud to report that an A1 print of this map won [first price](https://www.nobohan.be/2022/11/18/foss4g-be-2022/) at the 2022 FOSS4G-Be/SOTM conference during it's map competition -- which featured submissions as creative, quirky and diverse as the collection of geeky map enthousiasts participating at the conference.

 <!-- before-effect-slider script -->
 <script type="text/javascript">